Childcare First Aid Course Perth & WA | HLTAID012 | REACHAU

 The practical component is hands-on throughout.
 CPR is performed on adult and infant manikins on the floor.
 Anaphylaxis scenarios involve real decision-making under time pressure.
 Asthma versus anaphylaxis recognition is covered with the detail it deserves, not as a footnote.

 You will leave knowing what to do.
-Not just the steps - why each step matters.
+Not just the steps, but why each step matters.

 Units of Competency Included